IamSpotted/ScoutAI/README.md

 ### Overview

-This script is part of the **ScoutAI** project, which provides both database management and chatbot functionalities.
+This chatbot is part of the **ScoutAI** project, which provides both database management and chatbot functionalities.
 Below is a high-level breakdown of the main features:

 - **Configuration Management**:
   The script automatically loads configuration settings from a `config.json` file.
 If the file doesn't exist, it generates one with default values.